IsharaParanagamaGedara/Tic-Tac-Toe-Game/README.md

 ## Overview

 This project is a classic Tic Tac Toe game designed for web browsers.
-It allows two players to take turns placing their "X" or "O" on a 3x3 grid, with the goal of getting three in a row horizontally, vertically, or diagonally.
+It allows two players to take turns placing their "X" or "O" on a 3x3 grid, to get three in a row horizontally, vertically, or diagonally.

 ## Features

 - Simple and intuitive user interface.
 - Player score tracking for multiple rounds.
-- Clear board and continue playing functionality.
+- Clear the board and continue playing functionality.
 - Responsive design for various screen sizes.

 ## Getting Started